mirage335/mirage335DreamMachines/README.md

 ## SSD
 Be extremely skeptical of advertised SSD performance.
 Some variants are known to have severe latency issues under common conditions, or specific conditions which may be relevant to workstation workloads.

+## RAM

+Memory not recommended by motherboard manufacturers has usually been found to cause minor problems.
+*) ASUS Motherboards - Expect to flash a BIOS update.
+Does not require CPU, RAM, GPU, present.

 # Change

 ## ASUS Motherboards